-Dried chamomile flower is an age-old medicinal drug known in ancient Egypt, Greece and Rome.
-Chamomile's popularity grew throughout the Middle Ages, when people turned to it as a remedy for numerous medical complaints including asthma, colic, fevers, inflammations, nausea, nervous complaints, children's ailments, skin diseases and cancer.
-As a popular remedy, it may be thought of as the European counterpart of ginseng.
+Chamomile is an age-old medicinal herb known in ancient Egypt, Greece and Rome.
+Chamomile's popularity grew throughout the Middle Ages when people turned to it as a remedy for numerous medical complaints including asthma, colic, fevers, inflammations, nausea, nervous complaints, children's ailments, skin diseases and cancer.
+As a popular remedy, it may be thought of as the European counterpart of the Chinese tonic Ginseng.

 Specifically, chamomile may: